 URP 570 Internship (3 hours) All students must satisfactorily complete a Professional Development Assignment.
-The purpose of this internship is to provide students with opportunities to engage in experiential learning with governmental agencies, non-profit organizations and private corporations that confront and respond to planning problems and related issues.
-Students completing a Professional Development Assignment funded by Urban and Regional Planning must be enrolled in URP 570 Internship for one semester in order to receive three semester hours of credit.
-Students with prior experience in planning or a closely related field may take an additional three semester hours of elective in lieu of the internship with the approval of the department chair.
+The purpose of this internship is to provide students with opportunities to engage in experiential learning with governmental agencies, nonprofit organizations and private corporations that confront and respond to planning problems and related Students completing a Professional Development Assignment funded by Urban and Regional Planning must be enrolled in URP 570 Internship for one semester in order to receive three semester hours of credit.
+Students with prior experience in planning or a closely related field may take an additional three semester hours of elective in lieu of the internship with the approval of the Master's Director and Executive Director.